Alex-beam/Beam-profiler/README.md

 # Beam-profiler
-Online beam profile calculation from the picture
+Online beam profile calculation from the picture gray picture